-Why IT professionals are moving to Tier-II and Tier-III cities? and changing the game?
+There are many reasons that Indian IT professionals and Software Engineers are moving to Tier-II and Tier-III cities in India and changing the game?

-Mayank is born in Indore city (Madhya Pradesh) and studied engineering from a prestigious college from Indore.
+Mayank is born in Indore city (Madhya Pradesh) and studied engineering at a prestigious college from Indore.
 Later he moved to Bengaluru(also known as Bangalore) for better career opportunities.

 Mayank works for a well-known MNC in Bengaluru, I had asked him one day that if he would consider moving back to Indore if his MNC Employer opens an office in Indore?